TimotheePremat/PhD/README.md

 # PhD
-Repo for data from my PhD on medieval French final Schwa
+Repository for data from my PhD on medieval French final Schwa